 The group-identity distinction is substantially explained by a concept called self-construal.
 The “self” stands for all the set of ideas, attitudes, experiences, goals, subjective meaning, memories, etc., which are bound to your body.
 Specifically, the self stands for an “embodied self.”
 “Construal” stands for how one construes/conceptualizes the embodied self within society.
 One’s self-construal can be located within the body as an individual or it could reach far out as a body located within a society.
 Self-construal indicates one’s identity with respect to social relations and society.
 When a person is conceptualized as a pure individual, it’s a relational-independent self-construal.
 When a person’s identity has formed with a community and relationships within it, it’s a relational-interdependent self-construal.

 A set of struggling artists can form an in-group (us) and all others who are not struggling artists can form the out-group (them).
 In-groups and out-groups have different self-construals.
 The in-group is usually known and narrow.
 The out-group can be known and unknown.

-A large portion of human communication is between members from an in-group and an out-group.
-Humans have a tendency to be more favorable with in-group members and demonstrate lesser empathy or understanding for, and higher prejudice against out-group members.
+A large portion of human communication is between members of an in-group and an out-group.
+Humans have a tendency to be more favorable to in-group members and demonstrate lesser empathy or understanding for, and higher prejudice against out-group members.
 While this may have its downsides in successful community-building and community-thriving, research has repeatedly shown that humans make an in-group/out-group distinction.
 This distinction is not by itself harmful.
 When attitudes change, behaviors change.
-And, they form a feedback loop which could lead to destructive social behavior, racism & sexism are prime examples of this.
+And, they form a feedback loop that could lead to destructive social behavior.
+Racism & sexism are prime examples of this.